Justice-Owens/Cult_Boy/README.md

 ### How to Install/Run

-Cult Boy's repository comes with all of his dependencies in /node_modules.
-Simply clone the repository into the folder you wish and follow the following steps:
+Clone the repository into the folder you wish and follow the following steps:
 ```
 1. Turn on “Developer mode” in your Discord account
 2. Click on “Discord API”